h3llb3nt/tty2rgbmatrix/README.md

 ![sdcard adapter](https://cdn-shop.adafruit.com/970x728/254-03.jpg "sdcard")

+- optional: an enclosure depending on where you want your tty2rgbmatrix to go. i have included some fusion 3d files and STL files for a desktop enclosure i have created for your use if you wish. the desktop case includes a gap for...

-- optional: a sheet or piece of LED diffusing acrlyic. you can get these from TAP plastics or other places online
+- optional: an optional sheet or piece of LED diffusing acrlyic. you can get these from TAP plastics or other places online.

 # software
 what software you'll need: